 Hands-on Tech H.O.T.
 Days @ Georgia Tech Day Camp

 The H.O.T.
-Days @ Georgia Tech camp is a one-week-long summer program designed to introduce students attending high schools in Georgia to electrical and computer engineering (ECE) concepts.
+Days @ Georgia Tech camp is a one-week-long summer day camp designed to introduce students attending high schools in Georgia to electrical and computer engineering (ECE) concepts.
 The goal of the program is to instill an interest in ECE and increase the number of high school graduates majoring in this field.

 Camp attendees participate in a wide variety of hands-on activities and projects, including building a computer, working with robots, using music synthesis technology, building simple digital logic circuits, constructing a speaker from common household parts, and tours of various research labs.
 ECE faculty and researchers design and teach the activities and are assisted by ECE undergraduate and graduate students.